coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/05.gendoc/04.gramatica/item.md

      {/ifexists}
      {/foreach}
      ```
-  - In this example all related Soportes will be listed and if the account belongs to Alicante it will also incorporate the block XXXXXXXXXXX.
+  - In this example, all related Soportes will be listed and if the account belongs to Alicante it will also incorporate the block XXXXXXXXXXX.

   - {conditional} directives can be nested.
 We can use {conditional} inside {foreach} and define one or some conditions.
 For example:
   - Compiling against a Potential record with a foreach CobroPago.